phbuech/ema2wav/README.md

    * "-vel" chooses the velocity (1st derivative), e.g., "y-vel" chooses the velocity of the vertical dimension.
    * "-acc" chooses the acceleration (2st derivative), e.g., "y-acc" chooses the acceleration of the vertical dimension.
    * "tvel" chooses the tangential velocity of a parameter's x and y values.
-   * "tvel-deriv" chooses the first derivative of the tangential velocity of the parameter's x and y values.
+   * "tvel-deriv" chooses the first derivative of the tangential velocity of the parameter's x and y values (the result is similar to the acceleration).
    * "eucl" chooses the euclidean distance of two sensors on the x-y-plane.
 In this case, you need to specify two channels, e.g. "0_ulip+llip".
+You can additionally choose the velocity "eucl-vel" and the acceleration "eucl-acc" of this distance.
-   * "eucl-vel" chooses the velocity of the euclidean distance of two sensors on the x-y-plane.
-In this case, you need to specify two channels, e.g. "0_ulip+llip-vel".
+   * "eucl3D" chooses the three-dimensional euclidean distance of two sensors.
+In this case, you need to specify two channels, e.g. "0_ulip+llip".
+You can additionally choose the velocity "eucl3D-vel" and the acceleration "eucl3D-acc" of this distance.
-   * "eucl-acc" chooses the acceleration of the euclidean distance of two sensors on the x-y-plane.
-In this case, you need to specify two channels, e.g. "0_ulip+llip-acc".
+   * "distX"/"distY"/"distZ" chooses the distance between two sensors in the front-back (X), high-low (Y) or right-left (Z) dimension.
+In this case, you need to specify two channels, e.g. "0_ulip+llip".
+Specify your reference sensor first, then the second sensor to which you want to calculate the distance.
+(When using the GUI, make sure to add the reference sensor in the channel allocation on the left first, before adding the second sensor.
+This is not important when working with the script.)

    An example: